The 7 Mechanisms That Affect Your Gut Barrier

 Palatability Engineering: Overconsumption

-Engineered flavour systems override satiety signals, driving an extra ~500 calories per day without awareness.
+Engineered flavour systems can override satiety signals, driving an extra ~500 calories per day without awareness.

 Low-medium severity 2 studies